pichlermarc/advanced-software-engineering/RapidGuestRegistration/RapidGuestRegistration.Client/docs/DefaultApi.md

 <a name="deletetableatlocation"></a>
 # **DeleteTableAtLocation**
-> Table DeleteTableAtLocation (long locationId, long tableId)
+> Object DeleteTableAtLocation (long locationId, long tableId)

 Delete this table